hspedro/ckad-preparation/README.md

 ![Multi-container pods](./images/multi-container-pods.png)

-One common application, would be [Envoy](https://www.envoyproxy.io/) sidecar, which is a reverse-proxy that [istio](https://istio.io/) injects in application's pods.
+One common application would be [Envoy](https://www.envoyproxy.io/) sidecar, which is a reverse proxy that [istio](https://istio.io/) injects into the application's pods.

 ![Envoy sidecar in istio](./images/istio-envoy.png)